-Xavier Pavie, Professor at ESSEC Business School, author, Academic Director of the ESSEC Grande Ecole programme in Singapore and the iMagination Center, explores the question of China’s environmental footprint and its push for a circular economy which just might prove a model for others to follow.
+Xavier Pavie, Professor at ESSEC Business School and author, explores the question of China’s environmental footprint and its push for a circular economy which just might prove a model for others to follow.

 It is simplistic to consider innovation as the simple launch of a new product or service on the market to increase the profits of an organisation.
 The essence of innovation is to resolve problems – it means taking action to survive.
 As such, the emergence of the circular economy can be considered as an innovation of processes with a clear objective to keep our ecosystem alive.